msys2/msys2.github.io/web/docs/faq.md

 ```

 The certificates can be removed again by deleting the .pem/.cer files in `/etc/pki/ca-trust/source/anchors` and running `update-ca-trust` again.

+In case your TLS connections are intercepted by an antivirus, you can also turn off this functionality in the antivirus to fix the issue.
+This can make your computer more vulnerable, the solution described above should therefore be preferred.
+Instructions on how to turn this off for Avast antivirus can be found [here](https://support.avast.com/en-us/article/use-antivirus-https-scan/#pc).
+Other antivirus software which intercepts TLS connections may require similar steps to fix the issue.

 ### How long are old packages kept on repo.msys2.org?